dewbus/Puzzle-Quest-Online/README.md

 # Puzzle-Quest-Online
 Puzzle Quest Online is a  multi-threaded, multiplayer, 8-bit video game using Java LibGDX.
+The goal of this game is to work with a team, alone, or against other players in an online adventure/quest.

 ### Motivation

-I was motivated to create this game about a year ago because I wanted to come up with a virtual game, somewhat like sudoku, that people of any age, education level, and ethnicity could use to enhance their matematical and critical thinking skills.
+We created this game so that users of all ages have the opportunity to challenge themselves in order to complete this online quest with their friends, strangers, or alone.
+The map will make you feel like you are on an actual adventure in the real world.

 ### This game was built using